Marius150PL/MK4-AutoSplitter/README.md

 ### Autosplitter for [LiveSplit](https://github.com/LiveSplit/LiveSplit/releases) of Mortal Kombat 4 (PC).

-AutoSplitter starts when you Choose Your Destiny, splits when level loads and resets on Main Menu.
+AutoSplitter starts when you Choose Your Destiny, splits when level changes and resets on Main Menu.

 In future there might be added support for allowed emulators for console versions.